zidarsk8/bio/README.md

 bio
 ===

-Classworf for Introduction to Bioinformatics
+Classwork for Introduction to Bioinformatics